Waimea-JDoorman/300DTD-Assessment/design.md

 ## System Requirements

 ### Identified Need or Problem

 Replace this text with a clearly stated problem or need that exists that your project will attempt to solve / fulfil.

-Exchange students can often feel overwhelmed by culture shock and other problems that come from living in a foreign country for the first time and often don't have an outlet to ask about the problems they're going through.
+Exchange students can often feel overwhelmed by culture shock and other problems that come from living in a foreign country for the first time and can struggle to find an outlet to ask about the problems they're going through.

 ### End-User Requirements

 Replace this text with a description of your typical end-users and their specific needs / expectations / requirements.

+Exchange students are students who go and study abroad to another school for any amount of time.
+Exchange students must be aged 14-18 and enrolled in year 9-13 or the overseas equivalent.
+They will all typically have a laptop on their exchange but will also want to use the website on their mobile device.
+Their IT experience can vary drastically so the system will have to be intuitive and easy to use.

 ### Proposed Solution

 Replace this text with a brief statement about the system that you intend to create, including the key functionality it should have.

-Create a message board where exchange students can make profiles and share their problems and people can reply.
+A website that acts as a message board for students to ask questions that are visible to anyone using the website and a reply function that allows anyone using the website to reply to their questions

+End-users should be able to:
+    -register/login to an account
+    -upload questions to the message board
+    -reply to questions on the message board
+    -a searching system to find previously asked questions

 -------------------------------------------------

 ## Relevant Implications

-### IMPLICATION NAME HERE
+    Usability
+    Cultural

 Replace this text with a clear explanation of what the implication means.